-Took no action to wait another year for the parcel at 10408 Menhart Lane; and adopted Resolution No. 19-059 declaring weeds a nuisance and setting a supplemental hearing to order abatement on June 18 allowing for the parcel at 11835 Upland Way be added to Weed Abatement Program list and providing for re-inspection, abatement, and recovery of County costs of abatement (Chao and Sinks voting no).
+Paul moved and Willey seconded to take no action and wait another year for the parcel at 10408 Menhart Lane; and adopted Resolution No. 19-059 declaring weeds a nuisance and setting a supplemental hearing to order abatement on June 18 allowing for the parcel at 11835 Upland Way be added to Weed Abatement Program list and providing for reinspection, abatement, and recovery of County costs of abatement.
+The motion carried with Chao and Sinks voting no.